 Education settings, including early years providers, schools, and colleges, all have a duty to identify and support children and young people who have or may have SEND.
-Much of this support will initially come from teachers and staff in the school itself, co-ordinated by a SENCO (Special Educational Needs' Co Ordinator).
-However, there may
+Much of this support will initially come from teachers and staff in the school itself, co-ordinated by a SENCO (Special Educational Needs' Co-Ordinator).

-(Special Educational Needs' Co-Ordinator).
 However, there may be times that settings need additional support to help them identify needs or provision.

-Both Coventry and Warwickshire Local Authority offer specialist services to settings.
-Most of these are "traded" services, meaning that the settings pay for them to carry out their work.
+for explanation of Both Coventry and Warwickshire Local Authority offer specialist services terms such as to settings.
+Most of these are "traded" services, meaning that the settings Traded Services' pay for them to carry out their work.
 When discussing your child's SEND, it may be useful to find out if any of these services will be involved.
-Schools and colleges do not have to use these services as they can also source their own support from other specialist professionals or organisations.
+Schools and colleges do not have to use these services as they can also source their own support from